kevinpollet/maven-github-plugin/Readme.md

 		</configuration>
 	</plugin>

+_by default this goal is not bounded to a lifecycle phase_

 FAQ
 ---

 * __How keep secret your github token__ ?

-A System property is associated to github token _String_.
+>A System property is associated to github token _String_.
 You can define it in the `settings.xml` file or by specifying the property on the command line like `mvn clean deploy -Dgithub.token=YOUR_GITHUB_TOKEN`.

 * __How report a bug or request a new feature__ ?

-To report an issue or request a new feature you just have to open an issue in the repository issue tracker.
+>To report an issue or request a new feature you just have to open an issue in the repository issue tracker.
 After that you can add a label to it.
 Actually there two types of label _Bug_ and _Feature_

 Licence
 -------